 Grant Specific Requirements

-- Individual Artist grantees must submit receipts for all items or groups of like-items (such as tubes of paint) that cost $200 or more with their Final Report.
+- Individual Artist grantees must submit receipts for any single equipment purchase over $500 (not multiple equipment purchases that total $500) and all items or groups of like-items (such as tubes of paint) that cost $200 or more with their Final Report.

 - Arts Project grantees must submit one piece of publicity or promotional material that exhibits the appropriate credit line.